RedHatter/NickelHardcover/README.md

 ## Features

-- Automatically update reading progress on Hardcover
+- Automatically update reading progress on Hardcover.app
-- Automatically add Kobo annotations as Hardcover reading journal entries
+- Automatically sync Kobo annotations (highlights and notes) to your Hardcover.app journal
 - Review and rate books
-- View reading journal and add new entries
+- View your Hardcover.app journal and add new entries
 - Update book status

 ## FAQ

 - **Is my device supported?**
-  All Kobo devices except the Kobo Mini (2012) are supported.
-Please make sure your device is fully up to date.
+  All Kobo devices except the Kobo Mini (2012) are supported, as long as your firmware is up to date.

 - **Do I need to install NickelMenu as well?**
-  No. NickelHardcover does not make use of NickelMenu.
+  No. NickelHardcover doesn't rely on NickelMenu.

 - **Why is it called NickelHardcover then?**
-  The Kobo UI is internally referred to as Nickel on the device.
-The name is simply referencing the fact that this is a mod to the native UI.
+  Kobo internally calls its UI Nickel.
+The name simply references the fact that this is a mod to the native UI.

 - **Can you add support for X feature?**
   Maybe.
-[Open a new issue](https://codeberg.org/StrayRose/NickelHardcover/issues/new) and ask, be sure to provide your use case.
+[Open a new issue](https://codeberg.org/StrayRose/NickelHardcover/issues/new) and ask.
+Be sure to provide your use case.

 ## Installing or updating